phucisstupid/dotfiles-stow/README.md

 # **Dotfiles**

-## ⚠️ Important: Back up your `~/.config` if you already have existing configurations.
+## ⚠️ Important: Back up your `~/.config` if you already have existing configurations

 ---